Jefferson B. Snyder: Early career

 Several years after the end of Reconstruction, Snyder relocated forty miles north to Tallulah, the seat of government in Madison Parish.
 He served on the powerful Fifth District Levee Board, particularly important to his area because of periodic river flooding, the worst in his lifetime having been in 1927.

-From 1888 to 1891, Snyder revived the country newspaper, The Madison Journal, which had ceased publication in 1883.
+From 1888 to 1891, Snyder revived the parish newspaper, The Madison Journal, which had ceased publication in 1883.
 He was the publisher for three years.

 From 1892 to 1893, he was a member of the Louisiana House of Representatives for Madison Parish.
 He resigned from the legislature a year into his term to become a United States Navy officer in the customhouse in New Orleans.
 The appointment came during the second administration of U.S. President Grover Cleveland through the intervention of U.S. Representative Charles J. Boatner of Louisiana's 5th congressional district.
 While in New Orleans, Snyder obtained a law degree from Tulane University Law School.
 He also supported his widowed mother and a sister, Kate, later Kate Watson, who moved with him to New Orleans.
 Snyder may have remained in New Orleans beyond 1897 had not his position been ended with the arrival of the Republican President William McKinley.